 - A lightweight, breathable hiking shoe or boot for shorter day hikes and the warm summer season.

 When I travel in my van, I hike often so I do travel with 2-3 pairs of hiking shoes, including 1 waterproof and 1 lighter non-waterproof pair.
-This includes the lightweight non-waterproof Oboz Arete for walks and everyday wear in warm temps, the Oboz Sawtooth II BDry Lows for longer day hikes, and Oboz Bridger BDry waterproof hiking boots for colder temps, wet weather, and backpacking.
+This includes the lightweight non-waterproof Oboz Katabatic for walks and everyday wear in warm temps, the Oboz Sawtooth II BDry Lows for longer day hikes, and Oboz Bridger BDry waterproof hiking boots for colder temps, wet weather, and backpacking.

-Linda, BFT’s Director, wears the lightweight nonwaterproof Oboz Aretes for hikes in Baja California where it’s hot and dry, and she wears the waterproof Oboz Sypes when hiking and backpacking in the mountains in the U.S. where the weather can be more variable.
+Linda, BFT’s Director, wears the lightweight nonwaterproof Oboz Katabatic for hikes in Baja California where it’s hot and dry, and she wears the waterproof Oboz Sypes when hiking and backpacking in the mountains in the U.S. where the weather can be more variable.

 How to Keep Your Feet & Boots Dry While Hiking

 If you opt for non-waterproof hiking boots you’ll need to avoid stepping in puddles and streams to keep your shoes and feet dry.
 For stream crossings, you’ll want to find your way across on rocks or fallen logs to avoid getting your shoes wet (a pair of trekking poles is helpful for balance in these situations).
 If there is no safe way across without getting wet, you’ll have to decide whether to take your hiking boots off and wade across barefoot (I don’t recommend that unless you can see the bottom and it’s not too rocky) or keep them on and get them wet.